IonysosHedblom/pathfinder/README.md

 # The Trailblazer

 Welcome to the Trailblazer!
-I build this app because pathfinding algorithms fascinated me.
+I built this app because pathfinding algorithms fascinated me.
 I wanted to see whether I could visualize them.
 I hope you enjoy!

 ## Everything below this line was automatically created by Create React App